-The best option for mud lovers or weight weenies
+The best gravel bike pedals for mud lovers or weight weenies

-It doesn’t get more skeletal than Crankbrothers minimalist axle, coil spring and twin double-ended ‘X-Wing’ Eggbeater design.
-The gains in the four-sided entry from a wide-angle range, instant clearing of thick mud and minimal weight apply right through the £56.99 - £399.99 range though.
+It doesn’t get more 'skeletal' than Crankbrothers' minimalist axle, coil spring and twin double-ended ‘X-Wing’ Eggbeater design, and the gains in the four-sided entry, instant clearing of thick mud and minimal weight can be found right through the range from budget to top-tier.

 Best gravel pedals for easy access combined with rugged durability

-Crankbrothers makes five versions of its Candy pedal from the composite body Candy 1 at £56.99 to the ultralight titanium-rich Candy 11 at £399.99.
-The Candy 2 has a tough alloy body with orange or silver anodised colour options, but it doesn’t get the clip-on ‘platform spacers’ of the £129.99 Candy 3.
-Clearance between shoe and pedal can be tuned with shims under the cleat anyway though.
+Crankbrothers makes five versions of its Candy pedal from the composite body Candy 1 to the ultralight titanium-rich Candy 11.
+The Candy 2 has a tough alloy body with a choice of three anodised colour options.

 Look X-Track Race